 Protecting Employee Rights is our Top Priority

-Employee rights are governed by federal and state law offering protection to those who work for a living.
+Employee rights are governed by federal and provincial law offering protection to those who work for a living.
 When a company breaks the law or acts against their own company policy in a way that endangers, harms or negatively affects employees, it is our mandate to seek full compensation and reparations on behalf of the victim.

 Recourse for Unlawful Termination